Courses

 HTBA

-NURS 9525a, Clinical DNP Practicum IIJoan Combellick
+NURS 9525a, Clinical DNP Practicum IIElizabeth Molle

 This course is the second in a series of three Clinical DNP Practica in which students gain experience in preparing for, developing, implementing, evaluating, and disseminating their DNP projects.
 In this second practicum, students implement their DNP projects in the healthcare system or agency where they have completed the first Clinical DNP practica.
 They consult with their outside mentors/experts to execute their written plan as developed in Clinical DNP Practicum II.
 The expected outcome is completion of the implementation phase of their project.
 This course is required for all second year Clinical DNP students after successful completion of the Spring semester Year 2.
 5 Course cr